s132048/docs-korean-cpython/Doc/faq/programming.rst

   much larger benefits than trying to sprinkle micro-optimization tricks all over your code.

 * Use the right data structures.
-Study documentation for the :ref:`bltin-types` and the :mod:`collections` module.
+Study documentation for the :ref:`bltin-types_ko` and the :mod:`collections` module.

 * When the standard library provides a primitive for doing something, it is